iluwatar/java-design-patterns/command-query-responsibility-segregation/README.md

 ## Intent

-Command Query Responsibility Segregation (CQRS) aims to segregate the operations that modify the state of an application (commands) from the operations that read the state (queries).
-This separation allows for more flexible and optimized designs, especially in complex systems.
+Command Query Responsibility Segregation aims to segregate the operations that modify the state of an application (commands) from the operations that read the state (queries).

 ## Explanation